ankraft/ACME-oneM2M-CSE/docs/docs/setup/Configuration-basic.md

 When creating the configuration file, it is recommended to use the [interactive procedure](../setup/Installation.md#guided-configuration) to generate a file with basic configuration settings. [^1]

-[^1]:You can add further configurations if necessary by copying sections and settings from `acme.ini.default`.
+[^1]:You can add further configurations if necessary by copying sections and settings from [acme.ini.default](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init/acme.ini.default){target=_new}.

 ## Basic Configuration